 Resources for business-minded Lumberjacks

-The Student Services Center is a one-stop shop for advice, assistance and planning.
-As a student in the Nelson Rusche College of Business, you’ll have an academic adviser to help make important decisions on topics such as:
+The Office of Student Services is a one-stop shop for advice, assistance and planning.
+As a student in the Rusche College of Business, you’ll have an academic advisor to help make important decisions on topics such as:

 - Choosing a business major